For Updates on the Pensacola Bay Bridge visit fdot.gov/PensacolaBay

 Environmental Management Office / EMO Resources / Native American / Protocol

-"A dialogue to build partnerships and address transportation-related issues of concern to agencies and federally-recognized Indian tribes"
+"A dialogue to build partnerships and address transportation-related issues of concern to agencies and federally-recognized Indian Tribes"

 The Section 106 regulations define consultation as "the process of seeking, discussing, and considering the views of other participants, and, where feasible, seeking agreement with them regarding matters arising in the Section 106 process."
-The basic steps to follow when conducting consultation with Native American tribes are outlined below.
+The basic steps to follow when conducting consultation with Native American Tribes are outlined below.

-If a tribe expresses an interest in the project, include the tribal comments in the project file and include them for additional consultation during the Section 106 process.
-Inform the appropriate PDC at OEM for that District of the tribe's interest.
+If a Tribe expresses an interest in the project, include the Tribal comments in the project file and include them for additional consultation during the Section 106 process.
+Inform the appropriate PDC at OEM for that District of the Tribe's interest.

-When a tribe expresses an interest in a project which will require a federal permit, notify the permit agency of the tribal interest in the undertaking.
-If a tribe has a question about a project, inform the appropriate PDC and coordinate with OEM to provide an appropriate response and keep all communications with the tribes in the project files.
+When a Tribe expresses an interest in a project which will require a federal permit, notify the permit agency of the Tribal interest in the undertaking.
+If a Tribe has a question about a project, inform the appropriate PDC and coordinate with OEM to provide an appropriate response and keep all communications with the Tribes in the project files.

 For state-only funded projects, the District serves as the state lead for the project.
 For FHWA funded projects, OEM serves as the lead federal agency for the project.
 On state-only projects, the District should only copy the appropriate PDC.
-If any important issues arise during consultation with a tribe or a federal permit agency on a state-only project, the District should notify the appropriate PDC.If at any time during the Section 106 process, a Tribe requests government to government consultation with the Federal Highway Administration, inform the appropriate PDC.
+If any important issues arise during consultation with a Tribe or a federal permit agency on a state-only project, the District should notify the appropriate PDC.If at any time during the Section 106 process, a Tribe requests government to government consultation with the Federal Highway Administration, inform the appropriate PDC.

 Florida Department of Transportation